hack2skill/NASA-Space-Apps-Noida/README.md

 ## Contributing

 We welcome contributions from the community!
 Whether you're a seasoned developer or just getting started, your ideas and skills can make a difference.
-Please review our [Contributing Guidelines](CONTRIBUTING.md) to learn how to contribute to this repository.
+Please review our [Contributions.md](https://github.com/hack2skill/NASA-Space-Apps-Noida/blob/main/Contributions.md) to learn how to contribute to this repository.

 ## Community